Reference

 | Chat session | A conversation.
 A regular chat answers; an action chat can also propose changes. |

-The chain most data calls walk: you → team + country → account/group → allowed profiles → active profile → AMC context.
-If a link is missing, the call can’t resolve a scope.
+The chain most scope-sensitive data calls walk: you → current team + country → team channels → allowed profiles → active profile → DSP advertiser / AMC context when needed.
+If a link is missing, the call can’t resolve that scope.

 Scope, tenancy, and the rules you can predict from